Five Questions with Lelah Baker-Rabe

 1) When did you know you wanted to be a writer?

-2) What do you love most about the writing process?
+2.)
+What do you love most about writing?

 I love the magical alchemy of sitting down at a computer and typing sentences that have somehow formed between the thoughts and images swirling around in my head and my fingers touching a keyboard.
 Writing is a mental exercise that has a physical component.
 Sometimes I feel like my body only exists as a conduit between my brain and the page.